pictoune/AnkiLingoFlash/README.md

 ## ⚙️ Initial Setup

 After installation, it's crucial to configure AnkiLingoFlash properly.
 Follow the [quick tutorial](https://ankilingoflash.com/quick-tutorial.html) to set up the extension.
-This one-time process takes less than 5 minutes and ensures optimal functionality.
+This one-time process, which takes less than 5 minutes, is required for the extension to function properly.

 ## 🖱️ Usage